katiestar99/ansible/docs/docsite/rst/dev_guide/testing_integration_legacy.rst

 .. contents:: Topics

-This page details how to run the integration tests that haven't been ported to the new ``ansible-test`` framework.
+This page details how to run the integration tests that haven't been ported to the new ``assible-test`` framework.

 The following areas are still tested using the legacy ``make tests`` command: